rmolinari/thesis_1999/1999_thesis.typ

 Apart from that, the same construction will work for $n=7$, and may be adapted for any $n > 4$.
 // p.49
-Every time an increase in $n$ requires the addition of an extra dimension to the cycle-structure (that is, every time $n$ is increased from $2m-1$ to $2m$), we just "bolt" one to the front: add an extra tier of functionals, with a corresponding waiting stage to protect all of the existing tiers.
+Every time an increase in $n$ requires the addition of an extra dimension to the cycle structure (that is, every time $n$ is increased from $2m-1$ to $2m$), we just "bolt" one to the front: add an extra tier of functionals, with a corresponding waiting stage to protect all of the existing tiers.